dstw/dstw.github.io/_posts/2025-06-06-debugging-ci-pipeline.markdown

 ---
 layout: post
-title: "Debugging a Broken CI Pipeline in GitHub Actions: A Real-World Walkthrough"
+title: "Debugging a Broken CI Pipeline in GitHub Actions"
 date: 2025-06-06 18:18:00 +0700
 comments: true
 ---

 ![Debugging Pipeline Illustration](/assets/images/debug_pipeline.jpg)

-# *“It Works on My Machine” —  "What 5 CI/CD Failures Taught Us About Shipping Software"*
+# “It Works on My Machine”

+"What 5 CI/CD Failures Taught Us About Shipping Software"

 In modern development, CI/CD pipelines are the backbone of shipping fast, safe, and consistent software.
 We trust them to be reliable, reproducible, and immune to the quirks of individual developer environments.